rabbitmq/rabbitmq-website/site/stream.md

 ### <a id="flow-control" class="anchor" href="#flow-control">Flow Control</a>

-Fast publishers can overhelm the broker if it cannot keep up writing and replicating inbound messages.
+Fast publishers can overwhelm the broker if it cannot keep up writing and replicating inbound messages.
 So each connection has a maximum number of outstanding unconfirmed messages allowed before being blocked (`initial_credits`, defaults to 50,000).
 The connection is unblocked when a given number of messages is confirmed (`credits_required_for_unblocking`, defaults to 12,500).
 You can change those values